Synthetic oil: Semi-synthetic oil

 Semi-synthetic oils (also called "synthetic blends") are a mixture of mineral oil and synthetic oil, which are engineered to have many of the benefits of full synthetic oil without the cost.
 Motul introduced the first semi-synthetic motor oil in 1966.

 Lubricants that have synthetic base stocks even lower than 30% but with high-performance additives consisting of esters can also be considered synthetic lubricants.
 In general, the ratio of the synthetic base stock is used to define commodity codes among the customs declarations for tax purposes.

 Other base stocks help semi-synthetic lubricants

 API Group II- and API Group III-type base stocks help to formulate more economic-type semi-synthetic lubricants.
 API Group I-, II-, II+-, and III-type mineral-base oil stocks are widely used in combination with additive packages, performance packages, and ester and/or API Group IV poly-alpha-olefins in order to formulate semi-synthetic-based lubricants.
 API Group III base oils are sometimes considered fully synthetic, but they are still classified as highest-top-level mineral-base stocks.
-A synthetic or synthesized material is one that is produced by combining or building individual units into a unified entity.
+Chemically, a synthetic or synthesized material is one produced by the combining or building of individual units into a unified entity.
 Synthetic base stocks as described above are man-made and tailored to have a controlled molecular structure with predictable properties, unlike mineral base oils, which are complex mixtures of naturally occurring hydrocarbons and paraffins.